Valorant has a lot of callouts and terminologies exclusive to the game.

-When each of your teammates gets a single kill for the round.
-It also works when someone gets resurrected by Sage and one of your teammates gets two kills.
+Team ace happens when each of your teammates gets a single elimination for a round.
+It also works when someone gets resurrected by Sage, and one of your teammates gets two eliminations.

 Aim down sights or using right-click on your weapon to use the sights.

 A player who chooses to hold down a spot.
 Anchor callouts are common on the defending side when players commit to defending one site.

 Another name for the Operator sniper.
 Players that played Counter-Strike never let this terminology get old.
 It has been used for decades, since Counter-Strike has been the most relevant competitive FPS game in history.

 Baiting is where you use a teammate to check if there will be enemies in a specific area.
 After your teammate gets the information, you can proceed to pre-firing the enemies.
 It can be treated as “trading” as well.

 There are other examples of baiting where you have a teammate holding the same position you are holding, and the enemies will never check the corner again if your teammate dies.
 So instead of trading, you still hold the angle until you can eliminate everyone.

 Bunnyhop is when you gain momentum first by running with the knife (since you move faster).
 You can perfect your jumps perfectly to maintain that speed while jumping.

 It is faster because you gain more speed when the ground is uneven (lower or elevated).